crittermike/personal-blog/src/pages/ramblings/nerf-guns-dont-matter.md

   - self
 ---

-"I'm seeing it more and more--job descriptions with perks about [nerf guns](http://www.businessinsider.com/bliptv-office-tour-2011-3?op=1) and happy hour, or new grads who joined a startup and are bragging about [ping pong tables](http://www.linkedin.com/jobs/jobs-Senior-Android-Developer-3450473) and [free coke](http://www.linkedin.com/jobs/jobs-Director-Sales-3586917).
+I'm seeing it more and more--job descriptions with perks about [nerf guns](http://www.businessinsider.com/bliptv-office-tour-2011-3?op=1) and happy hour, or new grads who joined a startup and are bragging about [ping pong tables](http://www.linkedin.com/jobs/jobs-Senior-Android-Developer-3450473) and [free coke](http://www.linkedin.com/jobs/jobs-Director-Sales-3586917).
 This is apparently something that people see as a fun culture, a sign that this is a place you'd enjoy working at and has people you'd enjoy working with.

 This stuff doesn't matter.